justinmeiners/justinmeiners.github.io/universal-property-quotients/README.md

 [![Dummit and Foote](dummit_and_foote.jpg)][2]

-Quotient spaces are studied in depth in Toplogy by Munkres.
+Quotient spaces are studied in depth in Topology by Munkres.

 [![Munkres Topology](munkres.jpg)][3]

- The later chapter on Algebraic Topology force you to get really familiar with them in order to use constructions like [Seifert-Van Kampen's][1] theorem.
+ The later chapter on Algebraic Topology have mroe elaborate constructions.
+These gave me a lot of practice with commutative diagrams, such as the chapter on [Seifert-Van Kampen's][1] theorem.

 ![van-kampen](van-kampen.png)

 [1]: https://en.wikipedia.org/wiki/Seifert%E2%80%93van_Kampen_theorem